RNFS/youtube-downloader/README.md

   and we have secondary files which are requirements.txt and README.md
 ## project.py
-  this file has the source code of the project, I have implemented in this file only functions I didn't implemented any classes, and it imports two third-party libraries
+  this file has the source code of the project, I have implemented in this file only functions I didn't implement any classes, and it imports two third-party libraries
 * pytube
 * argparse
 - __and two built-in libraries__